 Pursuant to the provisions of the Illinois School Code, the Board of Education may expel a student found guilty of gross disobedience or misconduct for a period of time not to exceed two calendar years.
 Expulsion of a student will occur only after the parents/guardians have been requested to appear at a meeting before a hearing officer appointed by the Board.
 Such request shall be made by registered or certified mail, return receipt requested; and shall state the time, place and purpose of the meeting.
 The hearing officer shall state the reasons for the dismissal and the date on which the expulsion is to become effective, at the meeting.
 The hearing officer will hear the evidence presented at such meeting.
 A written, documented summary of school efforts that have been taken will be submitted to the Chief Executive Officer prior to a recommendation for expulsion to the Board of Education.
-The hearing officer will provide the Board with a written summary of the evidence heard at the meeting.
-Upon considering all facets of the case, the Board of Education will take final action and may take whatever action it will find appropriate in accord with its policies and rules, administrative rules and regulations, and the guidelines set forth by the Illinois State Board of Education.
+The hearing officer will find appropriate in accord with its policies and rules, administrative rules and regulations, and the guidelines set forth by the Illinois State Board of Education.